KitwareMedical/AtlasBuilder/docs/docs/index.md

 AtlasBuilder is a free and open-source python tool that enables you to produce functional boxplots for your data.
 It was designed to enable the production of atlases for either all or a part of a population.
-AtlasBuilder supports four differnet algorithms for atlas construction:
+AtlasBuilder supports four different algorithms for atlas construction:

 - Indicator un-weighted
 - Proportional un-weighted